valentinegarikayi/ZCP/_pages/policy-document.md

 growing of small grains has been encouraged only locally and spasmodically without any overall plan.
 Production of crops specifically adapted to dry land, pigeon peas and cassava for example is almost non-existent.
-Despite the exorbitant cost of insecticides and chemical fertilizers, organic farming methods are virtually unknown.~ 21 ~
+Despite the exorbitant cost of insecticides and chemical fertilizers, organic farming methods are virtually unknown.
 88. Meat production has concentrated on beef.
 The excellent work by the Matopos Research Station in commercial goat production has hardly moved outside the Station.
 Commercial production of eland and impala has hardly been touched; ostrich production has been systematically destroyed.